spravil/PHP-Minecraft-Server-Status-Query/README.md

 Minecraft Server Status Query
 ====================

-Minecraft server status query with slots and online players query <b>without plugins and enable-query</b> working with nearly every minecraft version including 1.8, 1.7.10 etc.<br>
+Minecraft server status query with slots and online players query **without plugins and enable-query** working with nearly every Minecraft version including 1.8, 1.7.10 etc.

-Download all files, view the example.php on your webserver and feel free to use it.<br>
+Download all files, view the example.php on your web server and feel free to use it.

-<b>Twitter: https://twitter.com/Spravil <-- Follow if you like my work and want to stay up to date :)</b>
+**Twitter: https://twitter.com/Spravil <-- Follow if you like my work and want to stay up to date :)**

 Tutorial
 ========